Skip to main content

 We have already discussed that in Ethereum, a user's wallet is generated based on their address, which is in a 1-to-1 relationship with their public key.

-Still, it's worth noting that wallet accounts are much more expensive to use in terms of gas fees compared to EOA in Ethereum.
+Still, it's worth noting that smart contract wallets can be more expensive to use in terms of gas fees than EOAs in Ethereum.

 TON

 Because wallets are smart contracts, users can have multiple wallets with different addresses and initial parameters.
-To send a transaction, the user must sign the message with his private key and send it to his wallet contract, which forwards it to the smart contract of a particular DApp application.
+To send a transaction, the user must sign the message with their private key and send it to their wallet contract, which forwards it to the smart contract of a particular DApp.
 This approach dramatically increases flexibility in wallet design, and developers can add new versions of the wallet in the future.

 Ethereum